Nielsen Fieldhouse

 The fieldhouse hosted a pair of first round games of the 23-team NCAA tournament in 1968, and high school basketball state tournaments.
 It was succeeded as the primary indoor venue on campus by the Jon M. Huntsman Center, which opened in late 1969 as the Special Events Center.

+In 1951, David Orton Maxfield completed the sculpture "Teamwork", depicting three football players in the midst of a play, as part of the completion of his Master of Arts degree at Utah.
+The school's head football coach Jack Curtice consulted on the authenticity of the action and uniforms.
+The sculpture was installed on the west side of Nielsen Fieldhouse, where it remains to this day.

-The building served as a fitness and recreation center for students and staff at the university for many years, but now acts as a studio for students in the "pre-programs" for Multidisciplinary Design and Architecture.
+The building served as a fitness and recreation center for students and staff at the university for many years, but now acts as a studio for students in the "pre-programs" for Multidisciplinary Design and Architecture, and houses the Meldrum Theatre.
+A new theatrical space occupied by Pioneer Theatre Company, and The University of Utah's Department of Theatre respectively.

 It is located in the southwest portion of campus, just north of Rice–Eccles Stadium, separated by Campus Drive.
 The approximate elevation at street level is 4650 ft above sea level.